ka-chang/StateLegiscraper/README.md

 StateLegiscraper also includes a series of public-facing dashboards using the scraped state legislature data.
 These dashboards  provide interested users about high-level narrative trends within a specific state and/or policy area.

-- COVID-19 Narrative Trends in Nevada's Health and Human Services Committee (2020)
+- COVID-19 Narrative Trends in Nevada's Health and Human Services and Finance Committees (2021)

 To run the dashboard, ensure you have cloned the StateLegiscraper repository and are located in the root directory.
 Type in `python app.py` in your terminal and the dashboards will open in a separate browser.

 ## Use Cases

-Researchers can gather raw data for nuanced, tailored analysis, while journalists and members of the public can engage with our text analysis dashboards to capture high-level trends in the political discourse at the state legislature.
+Researchers can gather raw data for nuanced, tailored analysis, while members of the public can engage with our text analysis dashboards to capture high-level trends in the political discourse at the state legislature.
+Read detailed [user stories here](https://github.com/ka-chang/StateLegiscraper/blob/main/doc/user_stories.md).

 ## Requests

 The ambition of StateLegiscraper is to one day cover and maintain all 50 state legislature websites.
 If you'd like to request a state, build a dashboard, or suggest a feature to extend the functionality of StateLegiscraper, please feel free to [raise an issue](https://github.com/ka-chang/StateLegiscraper/issues).

 ## Bug Report

 If you would like to report a bug or issue , please submit a detailed report at [this link](https://github.com/ka-chang/StateLegiscraper/issues/new).

 ## Contributions

 If you'd like to expand StateLegiscraper to other states, use the data to add to our dashboard options, or add additional features to the tool, please fork the repository, add your contribution, and generate a pull request.
 The complete contributing guide can be found at this [link](https://github.com/ka-chang/StateLegiscraper/blob/main/doc/CONTRIBUTING.md).
 This project operates under the [Contributor Code of Conduct](https://www.contributor-covenant.org/version/1/0/0/code-of-conduct/).

 ## Acknowledgements

 Many thanks to Dr. David Beck and Anant Mittal from the University of Washington for their support, guidance, and feedback in the development of this package.

 StateLegiscraper logo adapted from [Icon8](https://icons8.com/icons/authors/zkUJRGwffdqs/wanicon/external-wanicon-lineal-wanicon) icons.